Hydroxychloroquine

 HIDE CONTENT

-Meanwhile more studies kept confirming what we already knew.
+Meanwhile more studies kept confirming what we already knew about HCQ.

 Hierarchy of evidence